broluja/City-Optics/readme.md

 # With Django Rest_framework:
 1. Get APIs for Products, Orders, Appointments and Used Coupons
-2. Post APIs for creating new Product
+2. Post APIs for creating new Product (only for admin)